m-stadt/winccoa-.github/profile/README.md

 ## 🔍 Why we do this

 We want to **support our global WinCC OA community** by offering simple and inspiring solutions that demonstrate what’s possible with our platform.
 These tools are intended to:
-- Help partners and users speed up development.
+- Help integrators and users speed up development.
 - Share best practices in UI design, scripting, and architecture.
 - Showcase integrations and automation approaches.